crypticCaroline/puppyplaymates/README.md

         mongo = PyMongo(app)
         mail = Mail(app)

-To start your application you will need to user the following at the bottom of your app.py file.
+To start your application, you will need to user the following at the bottom of your app.py file.
 You will need to ensure that debug=False prior to deployment.

         if __name__ == '__main__':
             app.run(host=os.environ.get('IP'),